 The graduate program is 24 months long with an emphasis on high-quality clinical training.
 First-year residents immediately start treating patients in the graduate clinic at the beginning of the program and continue throughout the two years.
-Clinical faculty members, led by director Dr. Sheila Stover, have vast experience in clinical endodontics and provide coverage in the graduate clinic.
+Clinical faculty members, led by director Dr. Lance Hashimoto, have vast experience in clinical endodontics and provide coverage in the graduate clinic.

 A master of science degree is an integral part of the program.
 A research thesis or acceptance of a paper in a peer-reviewed journal is required to graduate.
 Most research is directed toward evidence–based research specific to the field of endodontics.
 Required core courses are shared with other post-graduate specialties, in addition to endodontic-specific course work.